 Immunizations are one of the greatest public health achievements, preventing tens of thousands of deaths, millions of cases of disease, and saving billions of dollars per decade.
 Immunizations are a safe, effective way to protect children from disease, including some cancers, as well as hospitalization, disability, and death.
-It is especially important during a pandemic or other public health emergency to maintain routine immunizations to prevent further outbreaks.
+It is especially important to maintain routine immunizations to prevent a disease outbreak, public health emergency or future pandemic.

 Pediatricians play a crucial role in immunizing children and are a trusted source for vaccine information.
-Vaccine conversations with parents should begin as early as possible – at prenatal visits/interviews ideally – as families often make immunization decisions during pregnancy through the first 2 months of baby’s life.
+Vaccine conversations with parents should begin as early as possible — ideally at the prenatal visit.

 Learn more about policy recommendations and the regulations and laws that the AAP supports surrounding vaccination.